Table of Contents_

 Sometimes the barrier between film colors and dull colors is a dirty screen, which is quite possible if you’re using a top projector in a classroom among little children.
 A dirty or dusty projection screen contributes to light black levels and color distortion.
 Clean your screen with a dry microfiber cloth to regain deep black colors and ambient light rejection.

-If you are experiencing color distortion or a yellow tint, the issue might be a dirty projector lens.
+The issue might be a dirty projector lens if you are experiencing color distortion or a yellow tint.
 Take a dry microfiber cloth to wipe away any particles from your home cinema projector.

 If you use a Blue-Ray DVD player, go to the advanced menu to find the color modes.
 Then, change the color settings to match your desired tones.
 In addition, laptops and PCs have eye shield filters that will block the blue color from the image.